 Take a look to the image in figure 2, this is a “minimum color” water reflection of a group of trees that was turned upside down to resemble a kind of impressionist picture.
 The vertical lines suggested by the trees convey a sense of power, a sense of strength.
 So, as inviting as this scene can result to the spectator, one would think twice before getting into the forest, right?
 In my opinion the reason why the spectator probably feels that way is because the apparent tallness of the trees (e.g. vertical lines).

 In general, horizontal and vertical lines despite given a sense of either calmness or strength they usually resulted into static compositions.
 In the other hand, diagonal lines usually help to make compositions more dynamic.
-As example you can see figure 1 again, without the diagonal lines formed by sunlight beams the composition would turn into something totally static, moreover probably boring to the spectator’s eye.
+As example, see figure 1 again, without the diagonal lines formed by sunlight beams the composition would turn into something totally static, moreover probably boring to the spectator’s eye.

-A diagonal lines use case that is very employed by photographers is the so called “leading lines”, so leading lines is about using converging lines — two or more lines that get closer and closer towards the end. — in order to guide the viewer’s attention to a particular area into the image, usually (but not always) this area is the main subject.
+A diagonal lines use case that is used extensively by photographers is the so called “leading lines”, so leading lines is about using converging lines — two or more lines that get closer and closer towards the end. — in order to guide the viewer’s attention to a particular area into the image, usually (but not always) this area is the main subject.

-Take a look to the image in figure 3, is there any doubt what the subject is in this image?
-In my opinion it shouldn’t be.
-The converging lines formed the walls in the background gently guide the viewer’s eye to the 3 pelicans flying near to horizon line, and in the same way the implied lines formed by the borders of the cloud guide the viewer’s eye to the same point.
+Take a look at the image in figure 3, is there any doubt what the subject is in this image?
+In my opinion, it shouldn’t be.
+The converging lines formed the walls in the foreground gently guide the viewer’s eye to the 3 pelicans flying near to the horizon line, in the same way the implied lines formed by the borders of the clouds in the sky guide the viewer’s eye to the same point.

 A great way to add smoothness and grace to your compositions is to use curved lines.
 In general, curved lines soften the subject and allow the viewer to freely “travel” through the image.